 The Hot Club of Los Angeles plays gypsy jazz, a style of music pioneered by the Belgian guitar virtuoso and composer Django Reinhardt (1910-1953).

-The group's six members (Carl Byron, accordion/piano/vocals; Jim Doyle, drums; Frank San Filippo, upright
+The group's five members (Carl Byron, accordion/piano/vocals; Jim Doyle, drums; Frank San Filippo, upright